-This form of energy can also be called molecular energy, since the energy release is due to the breaking down of molecules.
-This typically involves the breaking of chemical bonds between some of the atoms of a molecule.
+This form of energy can also be called molecular energy, since it comes from the breaking down of molecules.
+This involves the breaking of chemical bonds between some of the atoms of a molecule.
 All the atoms remain the same, though.
 They are unchanged.

 The uranium is not destroyed—its atoms are merely split into smaller atoms.
 These smaller atoms still contain the bulk of the energy.
 At least in theory, these atoms can be made to give up all their energy.
 In the example image, the tiny blue particles represent neutrons that initiate the splitting reaction.